 The Board is responsible for providing the stewardship and oversight of management and operations of the Association, including oversight responsibilities with respect to risk management.
-The Plan gives the Board express authority to consider and approve the enterprise risk-management assessment and action plan annually and review results thereunder.
+The Plan gives the Board express authority to consider and approve the enterprise risk management ("ERM") framework, risk appetite, ERM approval authorities, risk domains to be on the ERM watch, and action plan annually, and review results thereunder.
+The Audit and Risk Committee is responsible for monitoring the Board approved ERM plan.